nginxinc/nginx-gateway-fabric/docs/monitoring.md

 1. Set the `-metrics-disable` [command-line argument](/docs/cli-help.md) to `true` and remove the other `-metrics-*` command line arguments.

-2. Remove the metrics port entry from the list of the ports of the NGINX Kubernetes Gateway container in the template of the NGINX Kubernetes Gateway Pod:
+2. Remove the metrics port entry from the list of the ports of the NGINX Gateway Fabric container in the template of the NGINX Gateway Fabric Pod:

     ```yaml
     - name: metrics
       containerPort: 9113
     ```

-3. Remove the following annotations from the template of the NGINX Kubernetes Gateway Pod:
+3. Remove the following annotations from the template of the NGINX Gateway Fabric Pod:

     ```yaml
     annotations: